Prospective graduate student interested in joining our lab? Check our Contact page

 I am from a small town north of New York City in the beautiful Catskill Mountains.
 I attended SUNY Oswego for my undergraduate and graduated in 2012 with a BS in Zoology and a minor in Chemistry.
 I enjoy researching amphibians and turtle conservation.
 I am now a Master’s student in the Catenazzi Lab at SIUC working on amphibian decline in Peru caused by the pathogenic chytrid fungus, Bd.
 The research I conduct focuses on community effects and species roles in the transmission of Bd.

-Now PhD student in Doug Woodhams lab at UMASS Boston
+Brandond went on to receive a PhD in Doug Woodhams lab at UMASS Boston.

 FOrmer visiting scholars